sdiehl28/baseball-analytics/README.md

 ### Ongoing

-Additional example of baseball data analysis are continually being added.
+Additional examples of baseball data analysis are continually being added.

-Sabermetrics, such as wOBA, will soon be added using data available from [FanGraphs](https://www.fangraphs.com/guts.aspx).
+Sabermetrics, such as wOBA, will soon be computed using reference data from [FanGraphs](https://www.fangraphs.com/guts.aspx).

 ## MLB Data Wrangling